10 Things for the ‘Do Not Pack’ List

 Bringing a bottle of wine for a host or hostess is a lovely gesture but unless you place it in a checked bag, it will be confiscated.
 Remember, no liquids in containers larger than 3.4 ounces can get past airport security.
 Tip: Buy large bottles of alcohol at your destination, or ship it ahead along with other bulky or fragile items.

 4. Big bottles or tubes

 Don’t pack big bottles or tubes of shampoo, conditioner, sunscreen, hand lotion and face cream; if they’re in a carry-on, they won’t get past security (see #3) and these family-size products are enormous space eaters in checked-bags.
 Plus, they’re heavy, and overweight bag fees can cost $200 and more.
 Tip: If you are staying with relatives, help yourself to their stuff (and do the same for them when they visit you).
 If you’re staying at a hotel, many provide these items for free; if they are not in the room, ask at the front desk.
 If you must have your own special brand, stop at a big box drugstore on arrival.

 5. Blow dryers

 Today, blow dryers are standard bathroom fixtures in even the most modest of motels (and you can always call ahead to confirm or check the hotel’s website).
 Visiting family?
 Bet they’ll have one of these lying around.
 Save the space in your bag for something more important, like souvenirs.

 I like to read and I like books, but I also like packing as little as possible so I load up my devices with ebooks (and movies and TV shows).
-It’s time to stop thinking of our phones as communication devices; they are also our libraries, our maps, our flashlights, our guide books, our translators, our everything.
+Make the most use of your phone; they are also our libraries, our maps, our flashlights, our guide books, our translators, our everything.
 Which reminds me, do not forget to pack your device’s charger cords.